-- (b) Seven days' notice will be given of a change in a roster.
-However, a roster may be altered at any time to enable the functions of the hospital, facility or organisation to be carried on where another employee is absent from duty pursuant to clauses 33-Personal/carers' leave, compassionate leave; 35-Ceremonial leave and 36-Leave to deal with Family and Domestic Violence, or in an emergency, or in an emergency. - (b) Seven days' notice will be given of a change in a roster.
-However, a roster may be altered at any time to enable the functions of the hospital, facility or organisation to be carried on where another employee is absent from duty on account of illness or in an emergency.

-(c) Unless the employer otherwise agrees, an employee desiring a roster change will give seven days' notice except where the employee is ill or in an emergency.
+- (a) The ordinary hours of work for each employee will be displayed on a fortnightly roster in a place conveniently accessible to employees.
+The roster will be posted at least two 2 weeks before the commencement of the roster period. - (b) Seven-7 days' notice will be given of a change in a roster.
+However, a roster may be altered at any time to enable the functions of the hospital, facility or organisation to be carried on where another employee is absent from duty pursuant to clauses 27-Personal/carer's leave and compassionate leave; 30-Ceremonial leave and 31-Unpaid family and domestic violence leave, or in an emergency. - (c) Unless the employer otherwise agrees, an employee desiring a roster change will give seven 7 days' notice except where the employee is ill or in an emergency.

-9. Breaks
+15. Breaks

-9.1 Unpaid meal breaks
+15.1 Unpaid meal breaks